open-telemetry/opentelemetry-collector-contrib/exporter/elasticexporter/README.md

 ### Sample configuration using an Elastic APM Secret Token

-When authenticating with an [Elastic APM Server Token](https://www.elastic.co/guide/en/apm/server/current/secret-token.html), define an `Authorization: "Bearer xxx"` header on the OTLP exporter:
+When authenticating with an [Elastic APM Secret Token](https://www.elastic.co/guide/en/apm/server/current/secret-token.html), define an `Authorization: "Bearer xxx"` header on the OTLP exporter:

 ```yaml
 ...